-The Big Island's Tina Fitch turned her start-up Switchfly into a global software platform used by almost every major travel and hospitality company in the world.
+Hawai'i is home to many talented individuals breaking new ground every day.
+The Big Island's Tina Fitch turned her start-up Switchfly into a global software platform used by almost every major travel and hospitality company.
 Now, she's returned home and started a second company, HobNob.
-I'd like to recognize Tina, who flew in to be with us this morning.

 In our own state government, employees are helping us improve our services to the public every day.

-One example is a team of young millennials known as "The Three Amigos" - Jodie Nakamura, Ryan Mercado and Liam Tobin - the wait time for workers' comp hearings has been cut in half because of their efforts.
+For example, thanks to a team of young millennials known as "The Three Amigos" - Jodie Nakamura, Ryan Mercado and Liam Tobin - the wait time for workers' comp hearings has been cut in half.
 This 2017 Team of the Year from the Department of Labor and Industrial Relations launched a project to digitize mountains of paperwork from some 20,000 claims a year.
 And there are many more dedicated workers just like them across the state.
-Jodie, Ryan and Liam - please stand to be recognized.

 They're just a sampling of our homegrown talent.
 We just need to do more to create the supportive environment around them that will launch and sustain their careers here in the islands.